🇦🇺 Australia

 Note: This occupation is on the Core Skills Occupation List (CSOL) only.
 Immigration pathways are employer-sponsored: Skills in Demand visa (Subclass 482 replacement) and Employer Nomination Scheme (Subclass 186).
 Independent points-tested visas (189, 190, 491) are not available.

 Your employer must register as a 482 sponsor with the Department of Home Affairs, then lodge a nomination for your position.
-They are required to conduct labour market testing—advertising the role to Australian residents for a minimum 4 weeks—unless an exemption applies.
 Healthcare roles often receive streamlined processing if genuine shortage is demonstrated.

 Your employer must provide a comprehensive sponsorship letter detailing your role, salary (must meet the relevant Modern Award or enterprise agreement), working conditions, supervision arrangements, and expected sponsorship duration.
 They must also declare they cannot find a suitably qualified Australian resident despite genuine recruitment efforts.